 Acting both for and against the ACCC in respect of numerous high profile enforcement actions arising under the anti-competitive and consumer protection provisions of the Competition and Consumer Act, in particular concerning cartel conduct, resale price maintenance and consumer protection, as well as in private litigation alleging contraventions of the Act.

 Retained by legal and accounting firms to defend professional negligence claims against them.

-Recognised as a recommended lawyer in Dispute Resolution.
+Recognised as a key lawyer in competition and trade

-Recognised as a ‘highly recommended’ lawyer in Dispute Resolution
+Recognised as a key lawyer in dispute resolution: litigation

 ‘One of Australia’s leading litigators’

 The ACCC has announced its intention to pursue higher penalties for breaches of the Australian Consumer Law (ACL).

 The Federal Government's Misuse of Market Power Bill is the next step in its commitment to implement the ‘Harper’ Competition Policy Review’s misuse of market power reform recommendations

 The Competition and Consumer Amendment (Misuse of Market Power) Bill 2016 (Misuse of Market Power Bill) has passed the House of Representatives and is currently before the Senate.Prior to passing...